thehubbard/esa-pyxel/docs/source/background/running_modes/calibration_mode.rst

 Calibration mode
 ================

-The purpose of the this mode is to find the optimal input arguments of models or optimal detector attributes based on a target dataset the models or detector behaviour shall reproduce.
+The purpose of calibration mode is to find the optimal input arguments of models or optimal detector attributes based on a target dataset the models or detector behaviour shall reproduce.
 It is useful for calibrating models,